nref/Irrlicht.Net/README.md

 `x64`        | net48            | [Irrlicht.NetFramework.x64](https://www.nuget.org/packages/Irrlicht.NetFramework.x64)
 `x86`        | netcoreapp31     | [Irrlicht.NetCore.x86](https://www.nuget.org/packages/Irrlicht.NetCore.x86)
 `x64`        | netcoreapp31     | [Irrlicht.NetCore.x64](https://www.nuget.org/packages/Irrlicht.NetCore.x64)
+`x64`        | net6.0-iwnodw    | (not published)

 ## Dependencies

-On .NET Core 3.1, only Windows is supported because C++/CLI .NET Core 3.1 is only supported on Windows.
+On .NET Core 3.1 and on, only Windows is supported because C++/CLI .NET Core 3.1 is only supported on Windows.

-The .NET Core 3.1 packages depend on `Ijwhost.dll` and `Irrlicht.dll`.
+The .NET Core 3.1 and later packages depend on `Ijwhost.dll` and `Irrlicht.dll`.
 The .NET Framework packages only depend on `Irrlicht.dll`.
 These DLLs are included and automatically copied to the build output directory.

 ## Example